Got a Question?

-According to the 2013 statistics from the National Health Service (NHS) of the UK, about 2.5% of the eye health costs were due to accident and other injury related causes.
+According to the 2013 statistics from the National Health Service (NHS) of the UK, about 2.5% of the eye health costs were due to an accident and other injury-related causes.
 Accidents continue to contribute majorly to both partial and complete blindness.
 If you have experienced loss of sight due to an accident, injury or negligence, then you may have an opportunity to make a compensation claim against the loss.
-This article looks into the various causes of loss of sight and how you can make loss of sight compensation claims for your eyesight loss.
+This article looks into the various causes of loss of sight and how you can make a loss of sight compensation claims for your eyesight loss.

 There are many accidents or incidents that can lead to a loss of sight.
 However, some of the more common causes are discussed below;

 - Accident at Work – One of the major causes of accidents that lead to eyesight loss is an injury at the place of work.
 Though such injuries can take place in any place of work, they are more prevalent in industrial works, welding jobs, workshops and especially those that deal with metals and factories that may have a lot of dust or chemical exposure.
-An employer has a duty to ensure extreme safety of his or her employees and if such a work related accident is due to such negligence by an employer, then the victim through a lawyer may file for loss of sight claim.
+An employer has a duty to ensure extreme safety of his or her employees and if such a work-related accident is due to such negligence by an employer, then the victim through a lawyer may file for loss of sight claim.

 - Assault or Attack – Another major cause of sight loss is assault or attack.
-This may be due to domestic violence, fights or victim of attack.
+This may be due to domestic violence, fights or victim of an attack.
 A victim of loss of sight can seek compensation for the loss of sight from the party that instilled such injury – if the victim’s solicitor proves that the other party is responsible for the loss

-- Medical Accident – Various medical operations can lead to a loss of eye sight.
+- Medical Accident – Various medical operations can lead to a loss of eyesight.
 One can also lose their sight if they take the wrong medication or take an overdose of a prescription drug.
 If such medical accidents are due to negligence by the practitioner involved, then the victim can claim compensation from the negligent practitioner.

 - Head or Eye Injury – An injury to the head or eye may be caused by a car or motorbike accident, accidents in an amusement park, slip and fall accidents, hit by a flying object or other such accidents.